-Condition No. Title (Put√i Compliance Status (Put √ in the appropriate Column) 110.
-Complied Not Complied (if any) 1(7)(b) The code of conduct as determined by the NRC shall be posted on the website of the company including, among others, prudent conduct and behavior; confidentiality; conflict of interest; compliance with laws, rules and regulations; prohibition of insider trading; relationship with environment, employees, customers and suppliers; and independency.
+Condition No. Title (Put√i pliance Status but √ in the priate Column) Remarks (if any) 110.
+Complied Not Complied (II any) 1(7)(b) The code of conduct as determined by the NRC shall be posted on the website of the company including, among others, prudent conduct and behavior; confidentiality; conflict of interest; compliance with laws, rules and regulations; prohibition of insider trading; relationship with environment, employees, customers and suppliers; and independency.
 V Posted on the website of the company 2 Governance of the Board of Directors of Subsidiary Company: 2(a) Provision relating to the composition of the Board of Directors of the holding company shall be made applicable to the composition of the Board of the subsidiary company; V A subsidiary company was formed on 27 Nov 2022, but the Board has decided to wind up the subsidiary company on 28 Oct 2023 as it's business is no longer viable.
-2(b) At least 1 (One) independent director on the Board of the holding company shall be a director on the board of the subsidiary company; V 2(c) The minutes of the Board meeting of the subsidiary company shall be placed for review at the following Board meeting of the holding company; $\sqrt{}$ 2(d) The minutes of the respective Board meeting of the holding company shall state that they have reviewed the affairs of the subsidiary company also; V 2(e) The Audit Committee of the holding company shall also review the financial statements, in particular the investments made by the subsidiary company V 3 Managing Director (MD) or Chief Executive Officer (CEO), Chief Financial Officer (CFO), Head of Internal Audit & Compliance (HIAC) and Company Secretary (CS): 3(1)(a) The Board shall appoint a Managing Director (MD) or Chief Executive Officer (CEO), a Company Secretary (CS), a Chief Financial Officer (CFO) and a Head of Internal Audit and Compliance (HIAC); V 3(1)(b) The position of the Managing Director (MD) or Chief Executive Officer (CEO), Company Secretary (CS), Chief Financial Officer (CFO) and Head of Internal Audit and Compliance (HIAC) shall be filled by different individuals; V 3(1)(c) The MD or CEO, CS, CFO and HIAC of a listed company shall not hold any executive position in any other company at the same time: $\sqrt{}$
+2(b) At least 1 (One) independent director on the Board of the holding company shall be a director on the board of the subsidiary company; √ 2(c) The minutes of the Board meeting of the subsidiary company shall be placed for review at the following Board meeting of the holding company; V 2(d) The minutes of the respective Board meeting of the holding company shall state that they have reviewed the affairs of the subsidiary company also; V 2(e) The Audit Committee of the holding company shall also review the financial statements, in particular the investments made by the subsidiary company √ 3 Managing Director (MD) or Chief Executive Officer of Internal Audit & Compliance (HIAC) and Compa · // officer (CFO), Head 3(1)(a) The Board shall appoint a Managing Director (MD) or Chief Executive Officer (CEO), a Company Secretary (CS), a Chief Financial Officer (CFO) and a Head of Internal Audit and Compliance (HIAC); V 3(1)(b) The position of the Managing Director (MD) or Chief Executive Officer (CEO), Company Secretary (CS), Chief Financial Officer (CFO) and Head of Internal Audit and Compliance (HIAC) shall be filled by different individuals; V 3(1)(c) The MD or CEO, CS, CFO and HIAC of a listed company shall not hold any executive position in any other company at the same time: $\sqrt{}$